osmbe/working-group-bylaws/minutes/2019-11-29 - official meeting.md

 ### Board election

 The board requests people to join, no members candidates.
 Suggested was to setup a board primer.
-The board puts it's candidacy forward again and is accepted by the membership.
+The three current board members (Ben Abelshausen, Jonathan Beliën and Joost Schouppe) were all willing to continue on the board.
+This is accepted by the membership.

 ### What do you expect from OSM-BE?